heidi-holappa/tira-labra-2022/documentation/weekly-report-3.md

 * LZ77 algorithm and data storing need optimization.
 * Found a way to store Huffman tree
 * Huffman coding compressed data is all stored as ones and zeroes.
 There are still issues with the uncompression of the data.
 Will work on these in week 4.
+  * EDIT 29.5.2022: Issues seem to be fixed now.
+Compression and decompression seem to work!
 * Fixed issue with Huffman decoding left unsolved in week 2.
 It now has brand new issues.
 * Found an edge case while writing tests: Encountered a new issue with Huffman coding - can not compress files with just one character.
   * These edge cases need to be thought about in the upcoming weeks.